bmw-ece-ntust/wilfrid-prach-attack-analysis/docs/20250224 Study Note (Paper Survey for PRACH Attack Impact on Energy Saving).md

     - Comprehensive Overview and Challenge Analysis of 2 step contention based random access in 5g NR
     - Propose Self-Uplink Synchronization Framework that use DNNto help UE estimate Timing advance and Enables UEs to resolve preamble collisions by accurately timing their transmissions

+### 3.3.
+Analyzing Novel Grant-Based and Grant-Free Access Schemes for Small Data Transmission

+- **Problem:**
+    - Optimizing random access procedures for small data transmissions in wireless networks.
+Traditional grant-based (4 step) access schemes suffer from high latency and signaling overhead, while grant-free (2 step) schemes face issues related to resource contention and reliability.
+- **Importance:**
+    - Efficient small data transmission is crucial for applications like IoT, where devices frequently send short bursts of data.
+Optimizing access schemes can reduce latency, enhance network efficiency, and improve reliability, especially in dense network environments
+- **Challenge:**
+    - Balancing the trade-off between access delay and resource utilization remains a significant challenge.
+Grant-based access (4 step) offers reliable transmission but introduces delay, while grant-free access (2 step) reduces delay but increases the risk of packet collisions and interference.
+- **Contribution:**
+    - provides a comparative analysis of grant-based and grant-free access schemes, considering factors such as access latency, success probability, and resource efficiency.
+    - presents mathematical models and simulations to evaluate the performance of these access schemes under various network conditions.
+    - offers insights into optimizing access mechanisms for small data transmissions in next-generation wireless networks.